-If you have a vTX that supports SmartAudio or ImpulseRC Telemetry, then:
+If you have a vTX that supports vTX Remote Control, then:

-For SmartAudio vTX including TBS Unify, solder the audio wire from the vTX to the TX6 pad on the Kakute F4 AIO.
+For SmartAudio vTX including TBS Unify, Holybro Atlatl V2, and RaceDayQuads Mach 2, solder the audio wire from the vTX to the T1 pad on the Kakute F7 AIO.

-For Tramp Telemetry vTX including the ImmersionRC Tramp and the Holybro Atlatl, solder the T wire from the vTX to the TX6 pad on the Kakute F4 AIO.
+For Tramp Telemetry vTX including the ImmersionRC Tramp and the Holybro Atlatl V1, solder the T wire from the vTX to the T1 pad on the Kakute F7 AlO.
 Other vTX may label this pin differently.
 Refer to their documentation.